alixedi/land/apps/adi.md

         surprised to notice that I was actually memorising what I was learning.
         The progress circles are also a great way to keep track of the practice.
 faqs:
-  - title: What if the Driving Theory Untangled not right for me?
+  - title: What if the ADI Theory Untangled not right for me?
     text: No problem!
 Just send an email and we'll refund you, no questions asked.
   - title: How long does it take to prep for the theory test?
     text: Unlike other apps, we do not recommend a personal plan.
 Instead, we have a universal progress tracker i.e. the rings.
 You should book your theory test when the rings close.
 Revise while you are waiting for the test.
-  - title: Are the new video case studies included in the Driving Theory Untangled app?
-    text: Yes.
-The last 3 questions in every mock-test in the Driving Theory Untangled app are based on a video case study.
-You can also practice video case studies like other multiple-choice questions.
-  - title: Why should I buy the Driving Theory Untangled app instead of the official DVSA app?
+  - title: Why should I buy the ADI Theory Untangled app instead of the official DVSA app?
     text: >-
       We have licensed the official DVSA revision bank and hazard perception